Best Honey for Smoothies

 Acacia Honey

-Naturally stays liquid (resists crystallization), making it perfect for blending into cold smoothies.
+Naturally stays liquid (resists crystallization), making it perfect for blending into cold and frozen smoothies year-round.
 Its light, mild flavor sweetens without changing the fruit profile.
-Lower glycemic index than most honeys, making it a smarter choice for daily smoothie drinkers.
+Lowest glycemic index of common honeys (GI ~32), making it the smartest daily choice for smoothie drinkers watching blood sugar.

-A squeeze bottle of acacia honey keeps smoothie prep fast—just squeeze directly into the blender.
+A squeeze bottle of acacia honey keeps smoothie prep fast — just squeeze directly into the blender.
+Hungarian and Italian acacia have the most delicate flavor.

 #2